-Site of Service Medical Necessity criteria does NOT apply to Alaska fully-insured members; refer to the infusion drug Medical Necessity criteria only.
+Site of Service (SOS) Medical Necessity criteria applies ONLY to medical benefit reviews.
+SOS Medical Necessity criteria does NOT apply to Alaska fully-insured members; refer to the infusion and injection drug Medical Necessity criteria only.
 Please contact Customer Service for more information.